Computably totally disconnected locally compact groups: Introduction

-\n If the answer is in the negative, one can further ask whether for some computably presented $G$, the scale is non-computable for \emph{each} of its computable presentations.
-An even stronger negative result would be that $G$ can be chosen to have a unique computable presentation (see the discussion below).
+It remains open whether for some computably presented t.d.l.c.\ group~$G$, the scale is non-computable for \emph{each} of its computable presentations.
+An even stronger negative result would be that such a $G$ can be chosen to have a unique computable presentation (see the discussion in \cref{ss:auto} below).